dallinw/react-code-test/README.md

 * I also implemented Redux to manage state across the app.
 * A few basic tests can be found in App.test.ts
 * Certain things could have perhaps been simplified by ignoring certain linter rules (like disabling exhaustive dependencies in a useEffect hook), but in this case I opted to follow all the rules.

+Thank you very much for the opportunity and the consideration!